aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/4.eks-pod-identity-usecases/index.en.md

 ---
-title : "Access control to IAM Role using EKS Pod Identity Usecases" weight : 24
+title: "Access control to IAM Role using EKS Pod Identity Use  cases"
+weight: 24
 ---

 In this section, we explore how we can control access to an IAM Role using EKS Pod Identity across EKS Clusters, Namespaces, Service accounts etc.

 ## Control access to IAM Role to specific EKS Clusters.